Poet. professor. writing facilitator.

 Thank you for visiting my website!
 I am a writer, poet, and professor.
 I hold a PhD in English from Indiana University, an MFA in creative writing (poetry) from The New School in New York City, and a BA in English (with distinction) from Kenyon College in Gambier, Ohio.

-My academic research appears in top-tier scholarly journals, including Modernism/modernity, Criticism, Studies in the Novel, and is forthcoming in Modern Fiction Studies.
-My recent book reviews are forthcoming in Tulsa Studies in Women's Literature and Partial Answers: Journal of Literature and the History of Ideas.
+My academic articles appear in top-tier scholarly journals, including Modernism/modernity, Criticism, Studies in the Novel, Modern Fiction Studies, and elsewhere.
+Recent book reviews appear in Tulsa Studies in Women's Literature and Partial Answers: A Journal of Literature and the History of Ideas.
 My academic writing draws out queer threads across a vast range of literature, from Mary Shelley's Frankenstein to Virginia Woolf's To the Lighthouse and Zora Neale Hurston's Their Eyes Were Watching God.

 My poetry appears in a range of journals, including Tiferet, The Other Journal, Soul-Lit, and elsewhere.
 I was awarded the 2021 DIAJ Award in Poetry by Door is a Jar magazine, and my poem "Apple or Baby Jesus" was nominated for a Best of the Net Award for poetry in 2022.
 I am founding director of the Institute for Spiritual Poetry, which hosts writing workshops and publishes a journal, Soul Forte: A Journal for Spiritual Writing.
 I am regularly invited by Bard Early College Dean's Hour series , Centering Space in Lakewood, Ohio, and Center for Spiritual Deepening in Alexandra, Virginia, to facilitate workshops to write and talk about poetry, queer thought, and spirituality.